Neural-DSP/modern-rt-audio-course/readme.md

 git clone --recurse-submodules https://github.com/Neural-DSP/modern-rt-audio-course.git
 ```

+You won't be able to push to this repository.
+If you intend to push branches and commits, it's recommended to create your own fork.

 ## Building Projucer

 `JUCE` comes as a [submodule](https://git-scm.com/book/en/v2/Git-Tools-Submodules) of the repository and can be found under the `dependencies` directory.